Why To Think About Donor Advised Funds This Time Of Year

 What is a Donor Advised Fund (DAF)?
 A Donor Advised Fund is a philanthropic vehicle that allows donors to make contributions to a fund, receive a tax deduction, and then donate stock from the fund to their favorite charities over time.
 Essentially, it’s like having a charitable savings account that can be strategically managed to giveback to causes near and dear to the donor.

-Some other benefits DAF’s provide is flexibility, because donors can take their time in recommending grants from the DAF to qualified charitable organizations, meaning they do not have to donate the grants right away or at any particular time.
+Some other benefits DAF’s provide is flexibility, because donors can take their time in recommending grants from the DAF to qualified charitable organizations, meaning they do not have to donate the grants right away or even at a specific time.
 This flexibility allows for strategic, thoughtful giving, especially during times of urgent need or for long-term projects.
 DAFs provide an opportunity for family involvement in philanthropy, it is a great way to continue generational contributions and get your children involved in charities they want to support.
 For those who prefer anonymity, donors have the options to remain anonymous when making grants from their fund as well.

 Donors can invest the funds within the DAF, potentially allowing them to grow over time, allowing the potential donation to grow in size as well.
 Lastly, donor advised funds are a great way to streamline the record-keeping process of charitable giving, allowing them all to stream through the DAF and simplifying tax records and documentation.
 While these are only a few of the many advantages donor advised funds provide, discuss with a financial professional on the account opening process and if it makes sense for you.